Supervisor's GuideEmployee Excellence Program Supporting Forms

 In the unusual situation where agreement cannot be reached, the supervisor should explore with the employee the areas of disagreement in detail.
 Although what the employee knows about his/her job is important, it is the supervisor's responsibility to make final decisions about job responsibilities and priorities.
 Again, use the PDQ for establishing goals and objectives to assist in reaching an agreement.

 Once the major areas of responsibility have been identified, priorities need to be considered, i.e., which job elements are more important than others.
 An objective may be prioritized according to:

 Responsibilities and priorities may be changed or adjusted during the performance period.
-When this occurs, the employee and supervisor should discuss the changes and make the appropriate modifications to Sections I and II of the EEP form.
-Mid-cycle modifications to the planning form should be initialed by both the employee and supervisor.
+When this occurs, the employee and supervisor should discuss the changes and make the appropriate modifications to the Employee Excellence Program Performance Evaluation Worksheet(s).
+Modifications to the EEP Performance Evaluation Worksheet can be accomplished electronically or in hardcopy form between supervisors and subordinates.

 Performance appraisal is a systematic approach in which an oral and written review of an employee's past performance is made, and plans are established to develop, improve, and support future performance in the job.
 Performance appraisal is not a replacement for the disciplinary process, which requires different types of documentation and counseling.